 We rely on winning new customer orders, timely execution of programs and, ultimately, collections from customers to provide liquidity and fund our business plan.
+Our customer contracts are generally structured to result in advance payments to mitigate program and credit risk.
 The failure to win new orders, execute on programs on schedule or collect from customers in a timely manner would negatively impact our liquidity and increase our need to rely on capital raising activities to provide liquidity.
 In order to proceed with our strategic business plan, we may need to raise additional funds through the issuance of additional debt, equity, or other commercial arrangements, which may not be available to us when needed or on terms that we deem to be favorable.
 To the extent we raise additional capital through the sale of equity or convertible securities, the ownership interest of our shareholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect the rights of common shareholders.
 Debt financing and preferred equity financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making acquisitions or capital expenditures or declaring dividends.
 If we are unable to obtain sufficient financial resources, our business, financial condition and results of operations may be materially and adversely affected.
 We may be required to delay, limit, reduce or terminate parts of our strategic business plan or future commercialization efforts.
 There can be no assurance that we will be able to obtain financing on acceptable terms.
-Furthermore, our ability to meet our debt service obligations and other capital requirements depends on, among other things, our future operating performance, which is subject to future general economic, financial, business, competitive, legislative, regulatory, and other conditions, many of which are beyond our control.
-Changes in our operating plans, material changes in anticipated sales, increased expenses, acquisitions, or other events may cause us to seek equity and/or debt financing in future periods.
+Furthermore, our ability to meet our debt service obligations and other capital requirements depends on, among other things, our future operating performance, which is subject to future general economic, financial, business, competitive, legislative, regulatory, and other conditions, in our operating plans, material changes in anticipated sales, increased expenses, acquisitions, or other events may cause us to seek equity and/or debt financing in future periods.